HypothesisWorks/hypothesis/hypothesis-python/tests/README.rst

 ``pandas/``
     Tests for the Pandas extra.

-``py2/``
-    Tests that require Python 2.
-This is a small group, because almost all of our code and tests are also compatible with Python 3.

 ``py3/``
     Tests that require Python 3.
 Includes checking that unicode identifiers and function annotations don't break anything, asyncio tests, and tests